betorobson/cordova-remote-update/README.md

     ServerName cordovaremoteupdate.dev
 </VirtualHost>
 ```
- * Do not forget modify the DocumentRoot, you must put there your folder project full path + `\remote-files`
+ * Do not forget modify the DocumentRoot, you must put there your folder project full path + `/remote-files`

 #### 5. Host file